Fa’afafine: The Recognized Third Gender of Samoa

 Difference with the Western Concept of Homosexuality

 It is important to delineate the difference between the fa’afafine and the Western concept of homosexuals.
 The words “gay” or “homosexual” are inexistent in Samoa.
-Oppressive cultures in other parts of the world consider homosexuality as unnatural and people who have identified themselves as homosexuals are often perceived with contempt and discrimination.
+Oppressive cultures in other parts of the world consider homosexuality as unnatural and people who have identified themselves as homosexuals are treated with contempt and discrimination.

 Some would assume that the fa’afafine are raised and nurtured for homosexual or androphilic behaviors because of the encouraging social environment.
 However, according to researchers Bartlett and Vasey, their study revealed that the fa’afafine share similarities with Samoan women when it comes to gender-based childhood behaviors and dispositions.